What is Lean Six Sigma?

 Lean Six Sigma Belts

-Lean six sigma belts help to define roles and establish a structure for your process improvement projects and strategy.
+Lean six sigma belts help to define roles and establish a structure for process improvement projects and strategy.

 Here's a quick overview of the different belt levels and roles: